Giulia Millanta: Early life

-Giulia was born in Florence, Italy and started playing the guitar at an early age when her father showed her the first few chords and taught her how to play some traditional songs.
+Giulia started playing the guitar at an early age when her father showed her the first few chords and taught her how to play some traditional songs.

 At the age of thirteen, a life-threatening horse accident caused her to spend a month and a half in the hospital to recover from a coma due to a skull fracture.
 That event left a mark and, even though she was young, she promised herself she would always live her life at the fullest.

-Curious and somehow restless, she has always had an inclination to travel and explore the world.
+She has always had an inclination to travel and explore the world.
 She first moved to the mountains in Tuscany to work as a horse trainer and touring guide.
 Then she spent a year and a half in Barcelona, Spain (2005–2006) playing music and busking.
 Returned in Florence, she got her degree in general medicine, summa cum laude, from the University of Florence in 2007, but never practiced the profession.

 In her late twenties, she started performing in bars and clubs and she began to write her own songs.